Energy Policy Resources

 OEC: Ohio’s Electric Cooperatives – the statewide organization designed to promote, support, and protect the best interests of electric cooperatives and their members in Ohio.

-EPA: The United States Environmental Protection Agency – EPA is designed to study environmental issues, provide information, and develop and enforce environmental standards and regulations in America.
+EPA: The United States Environmental Protection Agency – The EPA was founded to study environmental issues, provide information, and develop and enforce environmental standards and regulations in America.